Updated 19 October 2020

 Banqer was launched in New Zealand in February 2015.
 A digital financial literacy program for kids, it transforms the classroom into a virtual economy tool.

-In 2017, Netwealth helped bring the program to Australia with the aim to make it available to 15,000 Australian kids.
-Today almost 6,000 Australian kids are experiencing the program and in doing so, starting their financial journey.
+In 2017, Netwealth helped bring the program to Australia with the aim to make it available to 15,000 Australian kids each year.
+As of September 2020, almost 8,000 Australian kids are currently experiencing the program and in doing so, starting their financial journey.

 Extending financial advice to kids requires some planning, but essentially it is about utilising the resources and skills of financial advisers which they already use with their adult clients.

 Flutey says by building and housing these tools in a financial capability toolbox, advisers can open advice to a new audience, a much younger audience, and start them on their financial journey.